Skip to content

 Unshakeable Mindset

-A state of mental and emotional equanimity that cannot be disturbed by external events.
+A state of mental equanimity that cannot be disturbed by external events.

 (Definition Only)